lucasctnh/RPG-text-game/README.md

 # RPG-text-game
-A simple RPG style text game made in Ruby.
-Not finished, still working on it.
+A simple RPG-style text game made in Ruby.